funvill/funvill.github.io/_posts/2008-02-22-how-to-disable-avg-7-temporarily.md

 ---
-title: How to disable AVG 7 temporarily.
+title: "How to disable AVG 7 temporarily."
 date: 2008-02-22 12:27:00
+categories:
-categories: Tips
+- Tips
+slug: how-to-disable-avg-7-temporarily

 ---

 There are various reasons to disable your anti virus temporarily.
 AVG 7 does not make it easy to disable it.